 88 Changgyeonggung-ro, Jongno 1(il).2(i).3(sam).4(sa), Jongno-gu, Seoul, South Korea

 Open daily 9:00am to 11:00pm

 Closest metro station: Jongno 5-ga or Euljiro 4-ga

 No matter where you’re travelling to we always recommend you have travel insurance.
 We use and love World Nomads.
 The great thing about them is that you can purchase travel insurance while you’re already travelling!

 We hope this South Korea food guide has helped you eat and explore like a traveller, not a tourist!

 Spending more time in South Korea?
 Check out our‘ Namdaemun Market Street Food Guide’

 Liked this post?
 Pin it!

 Watch our South Korea videos below.
-Subscribe to our YouTube channel for new videos 3 times a week!
+Subscribe to our YouTube channel for new videos every week!